 Variety in colors and finishes is a major plus point if you are looking to create a unique look for your home.
-Thankfully, there is no dearth of variety in both these options.
+Thankfully, there is no dearth of variety in both wallpaper and paint.

 Paint is available in literally every color under the sun – you can mix and match to your heart’s content.
 When applied in combination with the hundreds of texturing techniques in use today, paint can create stunning effects that completely transform the look of any Indian home.
 You can also choose from a variety of finishes such as matte, satin, semi-gloss and glossy.

 Wallpaper is also available in a huge variety of colors and patterns ranging from elegant classical motifs to peppy contemporary patterns.
 Wallpapers also come in many different finishes like vinyl, fabric, foil printed, embossed textures, suede, and more!

 #2: Ease of application

 Between the two, paint is the easier and less fussy option for Indian walls.
 A day or two will suffice for a paint job for a standard size room.
 Painted walls are also very accommodating to incoming, newer coats of paint of the same hue.
 In most cases, if the surface isn’t too worn out, a new coat of paint can be applied on to the older one.

 Wallpaper application is a job best tackled by an expert.
 The process is elaborate and demands a lot of time and patience.
 The same holds true for stripping the wallpaper too.
 A new layer of wallpaper cannot be applied on top of the existing one.